JhefersonBR/metamorphose-framework/docs/en/microservices.md

-# Microservices and Remote Modules
+# Microservices and Remote Module Execution

 Metamorphose Framework is designed to support both monolithic and microservices architectures.
 You can easily extract modules into separate microservices without changing the module code itself.